dev-bio/actions-token/README.md

 # Actions Token

-Action to generate and optionally scope down application tokens for use in GitHub actions.
+Action to generate and optionally scope down application tokens for use in workflows.

 **Example:**
 ```yaml